TritonDataCenter/rfd/rfd/0016/README.md

   into a group of objects, one for each database table.
 These objects represent a backup of the corresponding _table_ for that shard at 0000Z that day.
 * Some time later, the daily metering, auditing, and GC jobs kick off, using these per-table backups as input.
-The processes diverage at this point.
+The processes diverge at this point.

 There are a few other jobs that go through different processes: